 Fall in Wyoming Brings More Slips…and Falls

 Being a mountainous state, Wyoming sees snow throughout the year.
-During the fall and winter months, storms can be particularly bad, and the amount of snow and ice on roads, sidewalks, parking lots, and other public walkways can be dangerous to pedestrians.
+During the fall and winter months, storms can be particularly bad, and the amount of snow and ice on sidewalks, parking lots, and other public walkways can be dangerous to pedestrians.

 So, are homeowners and business owners in Wyoming legally required to remove snow, ice, and other debris?
 Can you sue if you do slip and fall on someone else’s property?